-Unauthorised release of information to someone not involved in the investigation (other than senior managers or Board directors who need to know to take appropriate action, or for corporate governance purposes) without the whistleblowers consent, as a whistleblower, will be a breach of this policy and procedure.
+Unauthorised release of information to someone not involved in the investigation (other than senior managers or Board directors who need to know to take appropriate action, or for corporate governance purposes) without the whistleblower's consentwill be a breach of this policy and procedure.

-The Audit and Risk Management Committee will receive copies of all whistleblower reports, and investigators reports from Protected Disclosure Officers.
-In addition, serious Reportable Conduct will be considered by the Protected Disclosure Officers for immediate referral to the Chair of the Board of Directors.
+The Audit and Risk Management Committee will receive copies of all whistleblower reports, and investigators reports from PDO(s).
+In addition, serious Reportable Conduct will be considered by the PDO' for immediate referral to the Chair of the Board of Directors.

-5.5 Protected Disclosure Officers role
+5.5.
+Protected Disclosure Officers role

-The Protected Disclosure Officer's role is to:
+The PDO's role is to:

-- seek to protect whistleblowers from detrimental conduct; - assist whistleblower's wellbeing; - maintain the whistleblower confidentiality, where relevant, including as required by law; - review and consider any complaints of detrimental conduct or any concern that a disclosure has not been dealt with in accordance with this policy and procedure; and - escalate any matter the Protected Disclosure Officer considers appropriate to the Board of Directors.
+- seek to protect whistleblowers from detrimental conduct; - assist whistleblower's wellbeing; - maintain the whistleblower confidentiality, where relevant, including as required by law; - use gender neutral terms when referring to a whistleblower; - securely store documents (whether electronic or paper) relating to disclosures; - restrict the number of people who may be made aware of a whistleblower's identify; - implement measures to prevent information about investigations of disclosures being sent to an email address or printer that can be accessed by other staff: - remind persons handling investigations of their confidentiality obligations; - review and consider any complaints of detrimental conduct or any concern that a disclosure has not been dealt with in accordance with this policy and procedure; and - escalate any matter the Protected Disclosure Officer considers appropriate to the Board of Directors.

-5.6 Breach of policy
+5.6.
+Breach of policy

-Any alleged breach of this policy and procedure will be taken seriously and may be separately investigated.
+Any alleged breach of this policy and procedure and the Staff Code of Conduct will be taken seriously and may be separately investigated.